Navigating risk assessments. Overcoming challenges

 Focusing on Resilience

-Because of the ambiguity surrounding emerging risks, resilience planning is an indispensable part of the risk management process.
+Because of the ambiguity surrounding emerging risks, resilience planning is an indispensable part of risk management.

 Resilience allows an organisation to manage risk and recover speedily and effectively after a breach or other potential threat.
 A well-thought-out risk management plan that includes resilience planning can help an organisation withstand the blow of emerging risks.